abhishek07792/Hello-World/README.md

 # Hello-World
-To print Hello World using python language.
+To print Hello World using C language.